 The goal of the Science Department’s curriculum is to encourage our students to explore Science, Technology, Engineering, and Mathematics (STEM) from freshman through senior year.
 Students at St. Joseph’s Academy consistently use state-of-the-art laboratory equipment, probe ware and data and graphing analysis software in conjunction with their laptops to investigate principles and develop their knowledge and mastery of science.
 Inquiry-based labs and direct manipulation of biological specimens are also used as STEM learning endeavors.
 Project-based design and engineering investigation is part of several classes from freshman through senior year.
-Courses for juniors and seniors that are particularly oriented toward current STEM initiatives include Engineering Design Applications, ACC Forensics, ACC/AP Physics, Honors Anatomy and Physiology, AP Biology, Zoology, Marine Sciences, Geology, Genetics and Chemistry.
+Courses for students that are particularly oriented toward current STEM initiatives include Engineering and Design Applications, ACC Forensics, ACC/AP Physics, ACP Anatomy and Physiology, AP Biology, Zoology, Marine Sciences, Independent Science Research, ACP/AP Chemistry, and Genetics.

 - To observe and study the physical and biological aspects of the environment.